HMS Beagle

 HMS Beagle was a Cherokee-class 10-gun brig-sloop of the Royal Navy, one of more than 100 ships of this class.
-The vessel, constructed at a cost of £7,803 (roughly equivalent to £ in 2018), was launched on 11 May 1820 from the Woolwich Dockyard on the River Thames.
-Later reports say the ship took part in celebrations of the coronation of King George IV of the United Kingdom, passing through the old London Bridge, and was the first rigged man-of-war afloat upriver of the bridge.
-There was no immediate need for Beagle so she "lay in ordinary", moored afloat but without masts or rigging.
+The vessel, constructed at a cost of £7,803, was launched on 11 May 1820 from the Woolwich Dockyard on the River Thames.
+Later reports say the ship took part in celebrations of the coronation of George IV, passing under the old London Bridge, and was the first rigged man-of-war afloat upriver of the bridge.
+There was no immediate need for Beagle, so she "lay in ordinary", moored afloat but without masts or rigging.
 She was then adapted as a survey barque and took part in three survey expeditions.

 The second voyage of HMS Beagle is notable for carrying the recently graduated naturalist Charles Darwin around the world.
 While the survey work was carried out, Darwin travelled and researched geology, natural history and ethnology onshore.
 He gained fame by publishing his diary journal, best known as The Voyage of the Beagle, and his findings played a pivotal role in the formation of his scientific theories on evolution and natural selection.

 Design and construction

 The Cherokee class of 10-gun brig-sloops was designed by Sir Henry Peake in 1807, and eventually over 100 were constructed.
 The working drawings for HMS Beagle and HMS Barracouta were issued to the Woolwich Dockyard on 16 February 1817, and amended in coloured ink on 16 July 1817 with modifications to increase the height of the bulwarks (the sides of the ship extended above the upper deck) by an amount varying from 6 in at the stem to 4 in at the stern.
 Beagle's keel was laid in June 1818, construction cost £7,803, and the ship was launched on 11 May 1820.

-The first reported task of the ship was a part in celebrations of the coronation of King George IV of the United Kingdom; in his 1846 Journal, John Lort Stokes said that the ship was taken up the River Thames to salute the coronation, passing through the old London Bridge, and was the first rigged man-of-war afloat upriver of the bridge.
+The first reported task of the ship was a part in celebrations of the coronation of King George IV; in his 1846 Journal, John Lort Stokes said that the ship was taken up the River Thames to salute the coronation, passing through the old London Bridge, and was the first rigged man-of-war afloat upriver of the bridge.